StochSS/stochss/README.md

 ## Quickstart

 - Add any existing files or directories you want to work with to the working directory, /local\_data/.
-This directory will be mounted into the Docker container for StochSS to access.
+This directory will be mounted into the Docker container for StochSS to access and save your work.

 - Build and run the stochss notebook server: `make`